Merkel warns EU against tough CO2 targets for carmakers

 Merkel praised Germany’s carmakers for combining classical engineering strengths with the current trend towards a digital world to create the connected car - a vehicle that can communicate with its environment and other cars to reduce accidents, lower carbon emissions and boost productivity.

-“This is a chance for Germany to catch up in those areas of digitalisation where we don’t play a leading role,” she said.
+“This is a chance for Germany to catch up in those areas of digitalization where we don’t play a leading role,” she said.

 Daimler’s Mercedes-Benz brand aims to bring a self-driving car onto the market by 2020.